Navigation

 If you’re travelling at rush hour, taxis will definitely be significantly slower than public transportation.

-Helmut reminds me that you can also take the RoissyBus, which is run by the RATP (which stands for "Régie Autonome des Transports Parisiens, and it's the Paris transportation network).
+Helmut reminds me that you can also take the RoissyBus, which is run by the RATP (which stands for "Régie Autonome des Transports Parisiens," and it's the Paris transportation network).
 It will take you from the airport to the Opéra, and from there you can grab other forms of public transportation anywhere.
-It's cheap (10 euros) and reasonably fast, depending on traffic (figure at least an hour, but probably more like an hour and a half).
+It's cheaper than a taxi (16.60 euros) and reasonably fast, depending on traffic (figure at least an hour, but probably more like an hour and a half).
 The last bus from the airport into the city is 11:00 pm; the first bus in the morning from Paris to the airport is at 5:45 am.

 From Orly you're going to want to take RER line C from the Port de Rungis, and there's a little shuttle (navette) that will take you from the airport to the station.
 This should cost about 8 euros.
-You can also take the Air France bus, which will dump you off either at Montparnasse or Invalides (7.50 euros); or the Orlybus, which is run by the RATP, I think, and that'll take you to the Denfer-Rochereau metro/RER station.
-It runs between 6:00 am and 11:00pm, and costs 9 euros.
+You can also take the Air France bus, which will dump you off either at Montparnasse or Invalides (11.5 euros); or the Orlybus, which is run by the RATP, I think, and that'll take you to the Denfer-Rochereau metro/RER station in the south-central part of the city.
+It runs between 6:00 am and 11:00pm, and costs 11.20 euros.
 It will take you to Denfert-Rochereau, Châtelet, and/or the Gare du Nord.

 From Beauvais:

 Ted points out that "If you should happen to fly RyanAir into Paris you'll be in Beauvais, which is nearly 80 km/50 mi outside the city.
 Best/cheapest way is the bus.
 It's cheaper than a cab!"
-You can't beat the 15 euro price.
+You can't beat the 18 euro price.
 Info in English can be found here.
-Ted says you can also take the Blue Van, which is in the airport.
-"A bit more than the bus, but door to door service.
-My daughter used it stateside and swears by it, and sometimes at it."
-The Blue Van also serves CDG, Orly, and even Disneyland.

 Knowing where you are